Social (Media) Warfare in the Energy Industry

 I know it affects how we talk about energy.
 It affects how we comprehend and process many other issues of our time.
 Let's be courageous and challenge the unfamiliarity of what lies before us.
 I am sure, at the very least, that earnestly engaging in that challenge is an essential component to making the best possible decisions.
 Maintaining - and strengthening- our ability to make the best possible decisions is one of the surest positive, constructive things we can do; we should guard it, and cultivate it as if our legacy depends on it.

 Jesse Parent is an analyst, editor, and author focusing on energy & resources, technology, and global affairs.
-He currently is Chief Editor at Jesse Parent [INFLUENCE], an Editor and Analyst (based in Energy Security & Technology Trending Desks) for the Geostratigic Consultancy Wikistrat, a Geopolitical Contributor for Learnist, and a Featured Blogger at The Energy Collective.
-Jesse studied ...
+He currently is Director at Delta Conflux and its Energy Channel, Editor & Analyst (Energy Security Desk) for the Geostratigic Consultancy Wikistrat, a Geopolitical Contributor for Learnist, and a Featured Blogger at The Energy Collective.
+Jesse studied International Relations & ...

 Other Posts by Jesse Parent